Infineon/PSoC-6-MCU-BLE-Connectivity-Designs/README.md

 **Note** Please refer to the code example documentation for selecting the appropriate kit for testing the project

 ## Code Example List
+#### 1. CE212736 - PSoC 6 MCU with BLE Connectivity - Find ME
+This code example demonstrates the implementation of a simple BLE Immediate Alert Service (IAS)-based Find Me profile using PSoC 6 MCU with BLE Connectivity.

 ## References
 #### 1. PSoC 6 MCU